 |AzureActivity||Common table that stores all records from the Activity log.|

-When you select Logs from the Azure Cosmos DB menu, Log Analytics is opened with the query scope set to the current Azure Cosmos database.
+When you select Logs from the Azure Cosmos DB menu, Log Analytics is opened with the query scope set to the current Azure Cosmos DB account.
 This means that log queries will only include data from that resource.
-If you want to run a query that includes data from other databases or data from other Azure services, select Logs from the Azure Monitor menu.
+If you want to run a query that includes data from other accounts or data from other Azure services, select Logs from the Azure Monitor menu.
 See Log query scope and time range in Azure Monitor Log Analytics for details.

-Here are some queries that you can enter into the Log search search bar to help you monitor your Azure Cosmos containers.
+Here are some queries that you can enter into the Log search search bar to help you monitor your Azure Cosmos resources.
 These queries work with the new language.

 To query for all of the diagnostic logs from Azure Cosmos DB for a specified time period:

 To query for all operations, grouped by resource: